 5.2.1 Description

 The existing CCL mechanism enables consumer to request the initiation of a CCL with the goal to maintain particular SLS (indicated by the AssuranceGoal).
 The CCL is expected to monitor the network to see if there have been some goal breaches.
 If there is, the consumer is notified, and the appropriate actions can be taken to mitigate the breach by the consumer.
 The consumer may also decide to update the existing CCL or create a new one to mitigate the breach.
 A CCL is always instantiated, updated and deleted on an explicit request from the consumer.

+5.2.1.1 Conditional instantiation of a CCL

 Considering the autonomous nature of CCL, it is beneficial to study possible improvements to CCL management including automated instantiation, update and deletion of a CCL based on information provided by the consumer that could be used by the system to trigger CCL management.
 The existing CCL mechanism places a burden on the consumer to monitor the network and decide whether to instantiate a CCL, update a CCL, or delete a CCL.
 A possible improvement may be to allow the consumer to define trigger conditions for automated instantiation, update and deletion of a CCL.